xb4r7x/xb4r7x.github.io/_site/README.markdown

+I don't like this theme structure very much - seems a little janky.
+Need to come up with something new for next year, in the meantime, note that changes mostly need to be made to the files under _site

 # Event Jekyll Theme
 Event Jekyll Theme is a theme that is designed to be used for conference and event purposes.
 The index page is a modification and built on top of [Agency Jekyll Theme](https://github.com/y7kim/agency-jekyll-theme).
 Unlike most Jekyll Themes, Event Jekyll Theme is not meant to be a single page theme.
 This theme is a package that you can use for your organization's event as it come with almost everything you need.
 I reorganized all the files to make sure that you can easily reuse the same template each year (or each month, depending on how you organize the path), assuming that you event is once a year.